 grid uses serialosc to communicate back and forth with applications on your computer.
-Once you install it, it runs in the background and converts serial communication (over USB) into OSC.
-Applications can query serialosc to connect to grid and arc.
+Once you install it, it runs in the background and converts serial communication (over USB) into Open Sound Control (OSC).
+Applications query serialosc to connect to grid and arc, so while you’ll never interact with serialosc directly, it’s necessary to have installed before we do anything else.

 Running into trouble?
 Check out the serialosc docs.